 Answer:

-You should explain the cutting edge teaching principles you utilize to meet your teaching goals and objectives for enhancing students skills such as – reading, social skills, technical skills etc.
+You should explain the cutting edge teaching principles you utilize to meet your teaching goals and objectives for enhancing students’ skills such as – reading, social skills, technical skills etc. prepare and rehearse your remarks.
+Speak professionally.

 Answer: